-Full-stack observability is the ability to monitor and understand the behavior of an entire system, including the frontend, backend, and infrastructure.
+Active Observability is the ability to monitor and understand the behavior of an entire system, including the frontend, backend, and infrastructure.
 It is a key aspect of modern system design because it enables organizations to identify and troubleshoot issues in real-time, as well as optimize the performance and reliability of their systems.

-Logiq is a full-stack observability data fabric.
+Apica is an Active Observability data fabric.
 Our platform uses AIML capabilities to analyze log data in real time, allowing organizations to identify issues and optimize the performance of your systems.